 From the CUBE

 Looma’s company of 19 (10 full-time and 9 part-time employees) grew out of Johnson’s idea while an undergrad at UNC.
-As a Chancellor’s Science Scholar, Johnson says he knew he wanted take the opportunity of a full-ride scholarship to start a business idea that he could pursue full-time after graduating debt-free.
+As a Chancellor’s Carolina Scholar, Johnson says he knew he wanted take the opportunity of a full-ride scholarship to start a business idea that he could pursue full-time after graduating debt-free.

 He joined the CUBE, a UNC program that offers coaching and mentoring from seasoned entrepreneurs, co-working space, and seed funding for venture development.
 Johnson says he entered with the idea for a different organization, but halfway through his time there, the resident entrepreneur encouraged him to go further with the notion of connecting producer and consumer.